Food Safety Guidelines

 Sources of foodborne illness, or food poisoning, may be the person handling the food, the environment (such as a contaminated work surface), or the food itself.
 The keys to food safety are to:

-- Wash hands and surfaces often.
+- Keep your hands and kitchen surfaces clean.

-- Avoid cross-contamination.
+- Avoid cross contamination.

 - Keep foods at safe temperatures.

 If you have any questions regarding food safety and diet guidelines, talk to your dietitian.
 In addition to these food safety measures, see:

 Wash your hands frequently with soap and warm, running water using a rubbing motion (friction) for 15 seconds.